 If your ESA is a dog, you can have it trained to be a psychiatric service animal (PSA).
 PSAs perform tasks that reduce distress caused by mental health disorders such as anxiety, depression, and PTSD.
 PSAs are protected by the Air Carrier Access Act.
 However, the airline is within its rights to make you fill out a form for your service dog before it can accompany you on a flight.
 These forms typically ask for information about your dog’s training and require you to agree that if your dog is unruly it can be denied access to the cabin or put into a carrier.

 The Americans with Disabilities Act protects those with a disability and allows service animals in public places but does not support emotional support animals in Michigan.
 For employment, most workplaces do not allow you to bring your animal into the workplace unless it is a trained service animal.
 This means it is not against the law for an employer to deny access to your emotional support animal.
 It is worth a try of asking your employer and showing them your ESA letter to see if they will let your emotional support animal support you at work, the worst they can do is say no.

 Housing in Michigan is protected under the Fair Housing Act.
 This means as long as you have your ESA letter, a landlord cannot discriminate against or deny you access to a property.
 They are not allowed to charge you extra fees for having an animal nor can they deny you access, even if the property has a no-pet policy.

 This law covers rented property, public accommodation, and even university student accommodation.
-This means university students can have their emotional support animal with their throughout their studies.
+This means university students can have their emotional support animal with them throughout their studies.

 It is advised to check the rules and regulations for an emotional support animal.
-Airlines have different policies regarding paperwork and the amount of notice that needs to be given.
-And if your emotional support animal behaves badly, a landlord has the right to deny access for the safety of yourself and other tenants.
+If your emotional support animal behaves badly, a landlord has the right to deny access for the safety of yourself and other tenants.